1959 Bedford SB3

 General Motors UK Vauxhall-Bedford division introduced the forward control ‘S’ series truck and bus chassis’ in 1951, with bus chassis arrivals in Australia beginning in 1952.
 Vauxhall-Bedford and GMH’s (General Motors-Holden Australia) marketing referred to them as the Big Bedfords.
 A larger 300ci petrol engine was featured with a smoother and quieter drive line.
 The ‘S’ series bus chassis was designated ‘SB’, with an SBG (Gasoline) later called SB3 utilising a petrol engine, while SBO (Oil) later called SB5, offered a diesel engine.

 The first version of the General Motors designed body that was built by CAC (Commonwealth Aircraft Corporation) for the Bedford SB was later to become known as the ‘flat screen’.
-Like its predecessor Bedford OB, the Bedford SB flat screen was massively successful with 818 being built in Melbourne between 1952 and 1957.
+Like its predecessor Bedford OB, the Bedford SB flat screen was very successful with 818 being built in Melbourne between 1952 and 1957.
 On very early Bedford SBs produced in 1952, CAC body production used carryover smaller Bedford OB side windows before offering the larger design side windows, but still with flat front windscreens similar to the OB.

 1952 Bedford SB Bus Line Drawing, flat screen